Skip to main content

 • Enroll in a short term plan.
 Explore options at healthcare.gov or ehealthinsurance.com/(ehealthinsurance.com does not require your email or phone number.
 Any site that requires your personal information is not recommended.)

-• If you are enrolled in SHIP, and become a part-time, your SHIP coverage will continue through the end of the plan period.
+• If you are enrolled in SHIP, and become part-time, your SHIP coverage will continue through the end of the plan period.
 And if you graduate, SHIP coverage will continue through the end of the plan period.

 • If you are enrolled in an external plan, and become part-time, your coverage will continue through the end of the plan period.